CheckerPose: Progressive Dense Keypoint Localization for Object Pose Estimation with Graph Neural Network: Introduction

 To summarize, our main contributions are as follows: \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item We propose to localize dense 3D keypoints in the input image, to establish dense correspondences for instance-level object pose estimation.

 \item We design a hierarchical binary coding strategy for 2D projections, which enables progressive localization of dense keypoints.

 \item We utilize graph neural networks to explicitly model the interactions between 3D keypoints and improve the predictions of invisible keypoints. \end{itemize} Together, these novel contributions make our CheckerPose a strong pose estimation algorithm.
 We conduct extensive experiments on the popular benchmarks including Linemod \cite{hinterstoisser2012model}, Linemod-Occlusion \cite{brachmann2014learning}, and YCB-V \cite{xiang2017posecnn}, and CheckerPose consistently achieves state-of-the-art performances.
-We will release the source code of our CheckerPose upon the publication of the work.